technoportal/technoportal.github.io/README.md

 **Administrative authority:** Any public or private person responsible for a public service mission.

 **Reuse:** Use by any natural or legal person of TechnoPortal ontologies or other content including for purposes other than those for which they were produced.

+## Access rights

+Using TechnoPortal is free.

+TechnoPortal content is by default publicly accessible and open to any user.
+For ontologies and their metadata, there are nevertheless three levels of access rights:

+ - Public access with download of the source file (and versions) possible.
+The default mode.

+ - Public access without downloading the source file.
+This mode must be explicitly requested to an administrator.

+ - Private access reserved for a selection of contributors declared by the depositary of an ontology as well as curators and administrators.
+This access therefore requires a connection via a user account.